kubapeter/portfolio/Coursera Courses/Specializations/Programming in Python: A Hands-on Introduction/Python Object Basics: Functions, Recursion, and Objects/Week 1/README.md

 - Assign a parameter a value based on its name
 - Differentiate between global and local scope
 - Use scope resolution to evaluate functions using global variables
-- Identify the role of the "global" keyword
+- Identify the role of the `global` keyword
-- Use the "return" keyword to return a value
+- Use the `return` keyword to return a value
-- Identify the return value of the print statement
+- Identify the return value of the `print` statement
 - Demonstrate the ability to return several different data types
 - Demonstrate two ways to implement helper functions
 - Identify two benefits to function composition